actions/setup-go/docs/adrs/0000-caching-dependencies.md

 Status: Accepted

 # Context
 `actions/setup-go` is the one of the most popular action related to Golang in GitHub Actions.
-A lot of customers use it in conjunction with [actions/cache](https://github.com/actions/cache) to speed up dependencies installation.
+Many customers use it in conjunction with [actions/cache](https://github.com/actions/cache) to speed up dependency installation process.
 See more examples on proper usage in [actions/cache documentation](https://github.com/actions/cache/blob/main/examples.md#go---modules).

 # Goals & Anti-Goals
 Integration of caching functionality into `actions/setup-go` action will bring the following benefits for action users:
 - Decrease the entry threshold for using the cache for Go dependencies and simplify initial configuration
-- Simplify YAML pipelines because no need additional steps to enable caching
+- Simplify YAML pipelines because there will be no need for additional steps to enable caching
 - More users will use cache for Go so more customers will have fast builds!

 We don't pursue the goal to provide wide customization of caching in scope of `actions/setup-go` action.
 The purpose of this integration is covering ~90% of basic use-cases.
 If user needs flexible customization, we should advice them to use `actions/cache` directly.